ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

       <service name>.<namespace>
       ~~~

-      In the case of the Valkey service the hostname would be `cache-valkey.ghost`, and you will use it to make the Ghost platform connect with its Valkey instance.
+      For the Valkey service the hostname would be `cache-valkey.ghost`, and you will use it to make the Ghost platform connect with its Valkey instance.

     - `spec.ports`\
       Describe the ports open in this service.
 Notice how I made the `name` and `port` on each port of this `Service` to match the ones already defined for the containers in the previous `Deployment` resource.